brauchilab/ProteinCoreCluster/README.md

-# ProteinCoreCluster
+This python script is used to identify the aromatic residues facing the internal cavity formed by the TM1 to TM4 helixes in a set of ion channel structures extracted from PDB files, returning a list for each PDB file of pairs and clusters of aromatic residues with lower distances, compared with a given threshold.

-ProteinCoreCluster Identify the aromatic residues facing the internal cavity formed by the TM1 to TM4 helixes in a set of ion channel structures extracted from PDB files, returning a list for each PDB file of pairs and clusters of aromatic residues with lower distances, compared with a given threshold.
+For this, the distances between all alpha carbons in opposing helixes (TM1-TM3 and TM2-TM4) are calculated, choosing the nearest residue pairs.
+The same procedure is followed for gamma/alpha pairs.
+Those residues with (Cα-Cα)distance > (Cα-CƳ)distance is recorded in a list.
+After, it calculates distances between all atoms in pairs of aromatic residues in this list and keeps the minimal distances between pairs.
+Then, the third code groups in clusters all the pairs with a distance below a defined threshold.